 |Saturated Fat||1.0 g|

 1 pound boneless, skinless chicken breasts, all visible fat discarded, cooked, cooled, and shredded

 1 15.5-ounce can no-salt-added black beans, rinsed and drained

 1 15.25-ounce can no-salt-added corn, rinsed and drained

 1 teaspoon chili powder and 2 teaspoons chili powder, divided use

 1/2 cup fat-free sour cream

-Cooking Tip: For a quicker meal, 2 cups shredded chicken from half of a rotisserie chicken or 2 (10 oz.) cans salt-free white meat chicken (drained) can be used instead of the chicken breasts.
+Cooking Tip: For a quicker meal, use 2 cups shredded chicken from half of a rotisserie chicken or 16 ounces canned chicken breast (lowest sodium available), drained.

 Tip: To get the kids involved, ask them to help measure, stir, shred, and assemble.

 Keep it Healthy: Be sure to buy salt-free chili powder.